Settling the Score: Portioning with Cardinal Preferences: Introduction

 Portioning also bears similarities to the domain of \emph{probabilistic social choice}, where the output is likewise a fractional allocation.
 However, unlike in portioning, in probabilistic social choice the fraction allocated to each candidate is interpreted as the probability of eventually choosing this candidate as the unique winner.
 As a consequence, it is usually desirable for a rule to minimize the use of randomness, with fairness and proportionality being relatively less important.
 Moreover, much of the work in probabilistic social choice assumes that agents' preferences are given as ordinal rankings (see, e.g., the survey by \citet{brandt2017rolling}).
 A notable exception is the work of \citet{intriligator1973probsc}, which postulates that each agent has an ideal distribution over the candidates, but does not consider utility functions of agents.
-While Intriligator gave a characterization of the average rule, his characterization relies on a rather esoteric axiom regarding sensitivity to probability changes.\footnote{\citet{rice1977comment} later pointed out that Intriligator's characterization was wrong, and proposed a fix.}
+Intriligator gave a characterization of the average rule, which was later identified as incorrect and fixed by \citet{rice1977comment}.
+In particular, Intriligator's (and Rice's) characterization relies on two axioms: \emph{(i)}~loser-unanimity, which requires that a candidate receiving a score of~$0$ from all agents should also receive~$0$ from the actual distribution, and \emph{(ii)} strict and equal sensitivity to individual preferences, which requires that if an agent has more ``power'' and allocates that power to a particular candidate, then the outcome should only change for this candidate, and this change should only depend on the absolute magnitude of the change in the agent's preference.
+While loser-unanimity is weaker than score-unanimity, which we use for our characterizations, strict and equal sensitivity to individual preferences is an extremely strong condition---for example, it is violated even by a dictatorial or a constant aggregation rule.

 Finally, another related topic is \emph{probabilistic opinion pooling}, where the aim is to aggregate probabilistic beliefs representing, for example, weather forecasts \citep{genest1986combining,clemen1989forecasts}.
 The focus of probabilistic opinion pooling is mainly to preserve epistemic and stochastic properties, which again leads to different axioms being considered.